 Time is running out—call our firm today!

 You deserve to have your medical care and lost wages from work compensated if you were hurt through the negligence of a careless automobile driver.
 Whether you think you may have been partially to blame or not, do not disclose anything about the incident before you call our firm to learn about your right to file a personal injury claim.
-The Law Offices of Jacob Emrani are here to protect your rights and fight on your behalf.
+The Los Angeles Personal Injury Attorneys at Law Offices of Jacob Emrani are here to protect your rights and fight on your behalf.